DataDog/documentation/content/en/tracing/troubleshooting/faq_apm.md

 ## Common issues associated with data volume guidelines
 If you experiencing any of the following issues, you might be exceeding our [Data Volume Guidelines][5]:
-- missing some resources
+- <strong> missing some resources </strong>
-- trace metrics skewed/not reporting correctly
+- <strong> trace metrics skewed/not reporting correctly </strong>
-- missing services in the service page even though they are reporting traces
+- <strong> missing services in the service page even though they are reporting traces </strong>

-For a given 40 minute interval, Datadog accepts the following combinations.
+For a given 40 minute interval, Datadog accepts the following combinations:
-- 1000 unique environments and service combinations
+- 1000 unique `environments` and `service` combinations
-- 30 unique second primary tag values per environment
+- 30 unique `second primary tag values` per environment
-- 100 unique operation names per environment and service
+- 100 unique `operation names` per environment and service
-- 1000 unique resources per environment, service, and operation name
+- 1000 unique `resources` per environment, service, and operation name
-- 30 unique versions per environment and service
+- 30 unique `versions` per environment and service

-To accommodate larger volumes contact [Datadog support][1] to discuss your use case.
+If you need to accommodate larger volumes, contact [Datadog support][1] with your use case.

 ## One service is showing up as multiple different services in Datadog.